moj-analytical-services/intro_r_training_extension/coffee_and_coding/README.md

 A default value can be assigned in the event that none of the conditions are met.
 This is done by putting `TRUE` in the place of a condition.
-In the example above, if none of the conditions are met, then a value of `"Unknown"` is assigned.
+In the example above, if none of the conditions are met then a value of `"Unknown"` is assigned.

 ------------------------------------------------------------------------